Looking for the perfect new Viking tattoo for you?

 The troll cross is a symbol known from Swedish folklore that was used to ward off malevolent magic.

-While no ancient examples of the symbol survive, smith Kari Erlands popularised metal amulets of the swirling symbol, which she claims to have copied from a protective rune that she found on her parents’ farm in Sweden.
+While no ancient examples of the symbol survive, smith Kari Erlands popularized metal amulets of the swirling symbol, which she claims to have copied from a protective rune that she found on her parents’ farm in Sweden.

 11. Web Wyrd